aogriffiths/relay/relay-specification-short.md

 7. Content Distribution
 ------------------------------------------------------------------------------------------------------------------------

 _Hub sends updates to Subscribers and any other Hubs_

-(Meets and Extends the PuSH specification.)
+##### Normative:

+1. Adhere to section 7 "Content Distribution" of the PuSH v0.4 specification.